Sina-Soltani/Parbad/README.md

 if (result.Status == RequestResultStatus.Success)
 {
-    // This extension method redirects client to Gateway's website. result.RedirectToGateway(Context);
+    // Redirect the client to Gateway's website. result.RedirectToGateway(Context);
 }
 else